csnyder616/hn_ideator/README.md

 Anyone who regularly visits [Hacker News](http://news.ycombinator.com) has seen the *"Show HN: {proper noun} — a[n] {adjective} {noun} written in {trendy language}”* headlines.
 Inspired by a [HN comment](https://news.ycombinator.com/item?id=9280555) surmising that all HN project descriptions are really written by Markov chains, I decided to write a Twitter bot that generates “Show HN”-style headlines.

 ### Approach
-Since this bot generates headlines (rather than the longer project pages the original author described), I decided that a Madlib-style approach would be appropriate.
+Since this bot generates headlines (rather than the longer project descriptions the original author described), I decided that a Madlib-style approach would be appropriate.
 It follows the following pattern:

 > Show HN: {proper noun} — a[n] {adjective} {noun} written in {language}